Babatunde Osotimehin: Career

 In 1980, he returned to Nigeria and became a Professor of Clinical Pathology, the College of Medicine, University of Ibadan.
 He climbed the academic ladder and from 1990 to 1994 he was Provost of the College of Medicine at Ibadan.

-Ostotimehin's interests included youth and gender, within the context of reproductive health and rights.
+Osotimehin's interests included youth and gender, within the context of reproductive health and rights.

-In a 2005 article in The New York Times, he noted that nearly 58 percent of Nigerians with H.I.V. are female.
+In a 2005 article in The New York Times, he noted that nearly 58 percent of Nigerians with HIV are female.
 Many girls in Nigeria are married off before they are physically or psychologically ready when they are as young as 13 or 14.
 It is not acceptable for them to ask their partners to use a condom or to refrain from sex.

 Later in 2005, he said that the government had ordered an increase to 250,000 of the number of HIV-positive people on Nigeria's antiretroviral treatment program.

-From July 2002 – March 2007 he was Chairman of the National Action Committee on AIDS in Nigeria, and from 2002 to 2008, he was Project Manager for the World-Bank assisted HIV/AIDS Programme Development Project.
+From July 2002 to March 2007 he was chairman of the National Action Committee on AIDS in Nigeria, and from 2002 to 2008, he was project manager for the World-Bank assisted HIV/AIDS Programme Development Project.

 In 2005, at the 14th International Conference on AIDS and STIs in Africa (ICASA), he was vice president.

-From 2003 to 2008, he was Chairman of the Governing Board, the Joint Regional HIV/AIDS Project in the Abidjan–Lagos Transport Corridor.
+From 2003 to 2008, he was chairman of the governing board, the Joint Regional HIV/AIDS Project in the Abidjan–Lagos Transport Corridor.

-From March 2007 – December 2008 he was Director-General at the Nigerian National Agency for the Control of AIDS.
+From March 2007 to December 2008 he was Director-General at the Nigerian National Agency for the Control of AIDS.

 Minister of Health, 2008–2010

 On 17 December 2008, Osotimehin was appointed Minister of Health.
 During his tenure, he united all 36 states to build a national health plan focused on primary health care.
-From December 2008 – March 2010 he was the African Spokesperson of the Partnership for Maternal, Newborn and Child Health.
+From December 2008 to March 2010, he was the African Spokesperson of the Partnership for Maternal, Newborn and Child Health.
 Osotimehin contested the view of fellow Nigerians that homosexuality and the transmission of HIV were not an issue in Africa.

 In September 2009 press conference, Osotimehin said that Nigeria had yet to comply with the Abuja Declaration that 15% of the budget of each African country should be devoted to health care.
 Nigeria as a whole was only spending between 8% and 9%, although some states were doing much better.

 In October 2009, he pointed out that medical institutions were required by law to treat accident and gunshot victims.
 Refusal to give treatment could be punished by a jail term.

 In December 2009, he reaffirmed the government's commitment to eliminate poliomyelitis and other childhood killer diseases.

 He left the office in March 2010, when Acting President Goodluck Jonathan dissolved his cabinet.